tomassundvall/poc-kafka/ansible-bootstrap/README.md

 # Ansible Bootstrap

-Used with Ubuntu 14.04 on Digital Ocean.
-Uses git submodules; clone with `--recursive`.

 1. Create a file called `hosts` in the checkout folder and populate it with server IP(s).

 2. Configure variables in [group_vars/all](group_vars/all).